Jobs for transcribers are a great way to make money from home as the benefits are endless.

 The pay varies between $0.0025 and $0.005 per word, and they make payments via PayPal.

 Scribie offers a great opportunity for beginners.
-The work involves listening to the audio files and typing it as accurately as possible.
+The work involves listening to the audio files and typing them as accurately as possible.

 You don’t need experience but need to go through a test process and once certified, they will pay you for the files you transcribe on an audio hour basis.
 You will mostly work on small files, 10 minutes or fewer.